rtulke/rproxy/README.md

 - CC: The compiler, in this case gcc.
 - CFLAGS: The flags for the compiler. -Wall activates all warnings, and -pthread adds the pthread library for multithreading support.
+- LDFLAGS: Linker flags for additional libraries (like -lbase64).
 - TARGET: The name of the generated binary program (in this case rproxy).
 - SRCS: The source files (here only rproxy.c).
 - OBJS: The object files that are automatically generated from the source files.